-10. Follow Through on any Commitments you Made
+10. Follow Through on any Commitments

-If you promised to send through any information or documents do this as soon as possible, if you agreed to phone after a few days, make sure you do.
+If you promised to send through any information or documents do this as soon as possible.
+If you agreed to phone after a few days, make sure you do.

 You may be asked to come back for a second interview where you meet the children more fully.
 Be prepared to get down on the floor with the children and be hands on - dress appropriately for this.
 If there is a baby ask if you can hold him or her and remember to wash your hands first!